 This course provides experience using CD ROM and on-line research tools and hands-on experience for advanced hardware support and troubleshooting.
 Emphasis is placed on troubleshooting network adapter cards and cabling, network storage devices, the DOS workstation, and network printing.
-Upon completion, students should be able to analyze, diagnose, research, and fix network hardware.
+Upon completion, students should be able to analyze, diagnose, research, and fix network hardware problems.
+This course is a unique concentration requirement in the Network Administration and Support concentration in the Information Systems program.

-CJC 100 Basic Law Enforcement Trn 8 30 0 18 Prerequisites:
+CJC 100 Basic Law Enforcement Trn 8 30 0 18